MichaelY27/Rewards_Application/README.md

 ## 2. API Endpoints
 please visit the following link to see the [API Documentation](http://localhost:8080/swagger-ui.html)

-## 3. Test
-Please visit the following link to see the [Test Coverage](http://localhost:8080/target/site/jacoco/index.html)
-## 3. Predefined Data
+## 3. Test Data
 Generate test data by send a predefined request in the postman collection, you can also generate your won data by sending a POST request to `http://localhost:8080/transaction/create/list`

-Here is an example of the request body and the user summary response
+Here is an example of the request body to generate test data
 ```json
 [
     {